Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 Want to start a successful online business?

 You’re in the right place.
-Because today, you’ll learn how to start an online business from home.
+Because today, you’ll learn how to start an online business from scratch.

 Ready to learn more?
 Read on!

 An online business is a small business that you operate fully online.
-You can start an ecommerce store and sell physical products or a service-based business and sell services.
+You can start an:

 You’re not alone with your dream of starting an online business.
-Online businesses are more popular than ever.
-In fact, Statista estimates that by 2027, half of the workforce will be self-employed
+Statista estimates that by 2027, half of the workforce will be self-employed

 The beauty of an online business is that it doesn’t cost much to get started and you can scale much faster than a brick-and-mortar business.
-And because you ultimately just need your laptop and an internet connection, you have the freedom to work from anywhere and be your own boss.
+Plus, you have the freedom to work from anywhere and be your own boss.

 What’s more, you can start an online business that truly works for YOU so that you get to have a bigger impact in the world.